FAQs about Gulf of Maine Floating Offshore Wind Research Array

 In 2021, Governor Mills signed LD 336, which passed with bipartisan support and authorized the Public Utilities Commission to order a negotiation of up to 144 MW for the research array.
 The research array project is limited to 12 turbines or fewer, the specific number and turbine will be determined at a later stage of the project development, and the specific size will be identified at the lease stage, but are expected to be between 10-15 MW per turbine.
 The offshore wind industry technology is advancing rapidly and we will evaluate the market at that point.

 Will US-flagged vessels be used for this project?

 Floating offshore wind largely eliminates the need for the large foreign offshore installation vessels that are used to build projects with fixed-bottom turbines, or jackets, where virtually all the construction is offshore.

-Floating foundations are built on land, launched using land-based cranes (on the end of piers) to erect the turbines.
+Floating foundations are assembled at quayside instead of at sea.
 Once assembled, U.S.-flagged tugboats are all that is required to move the foundations/turbines to the project site.
 Ancillary vessels used to install the mooring lines and anchors also will likely be U.S.-flagged.
 Maintenance vessels will also be U.S.-flagged.